 The use of an icon associated with a logo is a good way to add a unique and memorable aspect to the design.
 It's also possible to modify one or more of the letters in the word to add interest.

 It makes sense to use your logo liberally whenever your brand needs to be represented.
 However there must be consistency in the delivery of the image to ensure there is no confusion or lack of recognition in your clients minds.
-There are some exceptions to this rule particularly with Logo Systems created to have flexibility in parts of the design to add a current flavour or message to the marketing. e.g Google search page logo variations.
+There are some exceptions to this rule e.g. some Logo Systems are created to have flexibility in parts of the design which adds a current flavour or message to the marketing. e.g Google search page logo variations.

 If you're not certain what will work then it pays to employ a professional to do your design for you.